vanderbiltrobotics/Programming-Workshops/lessons/PID_Controllers.md

 ### Control Systems

-Consider the following scenario: Theres a point located along a line.
+Consider the following scenario: There's a point located along a line.
 You have a knob that you can turn which controls the velocity of the point along that line.
 The farther to the right you turn the knob, the faster to the right the point moves, and the farther left you turn the knob, the farther left the point moves.
 Now suppose you are given a target position and your goal is to move the point to the target position, preferrably as quickly as possible.
 Chances are, this would be pretty easy to do.
 While the point is far away from the target, you move it quickly towards the target.
 As the point nears the target, you gradually slow it down until finally, you bring it to a stop when its position mathces the target.

 This scenario is an example of a control system.
 This system has the following features:
 - An *output*: this is the value we care about.
 In this case it's the position of the point along the line